dsgn425-2016/fortune_teller/README.md

 ### Getting Started video

-You'll find a very brief Getting Started video for this project in Canvas under **Pages**.
+You'll find a very brief Getting Started video for the debugging section of this project in Canvas under **Pages**.
 You should still read this README thoroughly.

 ### Study static routes

-This app currently supports two routes: [http://localhost:3000/lucky_numbers](http://localhost:3000/lucky_numbers) and [http://localhost:3000/unlucky_numbers](http://localhost:3000/unlucky_numbers).
+Together, we will implement two routes: [http://localhost:3000/lucky_numbers](http://localhost:3000/lucky_numbers) and [http://localhost:3000/unlucky_numbers](http://localhost:3000/unlucky_numbers).

-Open up the [RCAV Flowchart](https://gist.github.com/raghubetina/c200d88adcfe0d4dcd04) and use it as a map to follow how each of these two pages is working, from `config/routes.rb` through the `app/controllers` and finally to the `app/views`.
+Open up the [RCAV Flowchart](https://gist.github.com/raghubetina/c200d88adcfe0d4dcd04) and use it as a map for implementing these pages, from `config/routes.rb` through the `app/controllers` and finally to the `app/views`.

-`unlucky_numbers.html.erb` even demonstrates how to do a `.each` within a `.html.erb` View Template.
-Ask a question about anything that you don't understand about these two fully-functional RCAVs.

 ### Debug static routes